 • Hold your gun loosely and insecurely

-Close-up of a man's right hand gripping a green and black semi-automatic pistol that has been concealed in an inside-the-waistband (IWB) holster.
+Close-up of a man's right hand gripping a green and black semi-automatic pistol concealed in an inside-the-waistband (IWB) holster.
 The only visible portion of the holster is a black metal clip where it attaches to the man's black leather belt.

-However, you may need to adjust your wardrobe to accommodate sticking an object in your waistband.
+You may need to adjust your wardrobe to accommodate an object in your waistband.
 This applies especially for women’s concealed carry, as women’s clothing is typically more form-fitting.

-A properly fitted IWB holster holds your handgun in a way that is comfortable and won’t print (i.e. it won’t be evident through your clothing).
+A properly fitted IWB holster holds your handgun in a way that is comfortable and won’t print (i.e., it won’t be evident through clothing).
 These holsters carry your gun a bit higher on your body than OWB designs.

-As always, your IWB holster must provide good retention and fully protect the trigger guard.
-Don’t slack off and get a soft, shapeless holster that attaches to your pants with a cheap clip (or has no clip at all).
+Your IWB holster must provide good retention and fully protect the trigger guard.
+Don’t slack off and get a soft, shapeless holster that attaches to your pants with a cheap clip or no clip at all.

 Your holster should be made of quality, stiff material such as Kydex or well-designed leather, molded to your gun’s specific model and attached to your belt by secure loops or metal clips.